salesfilho/learning-kubernetes/argocd/README.md

 argocd-server-metrics                     ClusterIP      10.152.183.241   <none>          8083/TCP                     16h
 ```

 Pay attention to LoadBalancer EXTERNAL-IP.
-To access the ArgoCD UI you need set argocd.local in your DNS client or /etc/hosts
+To access the ArgoCD UI you need set argocd.local in your DNS or /etc/hosts

 ##### Check Ingress rules: